AlfredShaw9/dapper-tipples/README.md

 ## Planning

 For this project, we decided to use a cocktail database API.
 Tasks were split between us, with each of us taking a position we felt confident in.
-I was in charge of the logic, accesing formatting and displaying API data, and creating the functional navigation of the site using react router dom.
+I was in charge of the logic, accessing formatting and displaying API data, and creating the functional navigation of the site using react router dom.
 Benedict was in charge of the styling, the footer and header contents and a nav bar for navigating the site.

-THIS READ ME IS FOR ALFRED SHAW, THIS MEANS THAT ALL PARTS MENTIONED ARE SECTIONS WORKED ON BY HIM.
+THIS READ ME IS FOR THE SECTIONS OF CODE I HAVE DONE, THIS MEANS THAT ALL PARTS MENTIONED ARE SECTIONS WORKED ON BY ME.
 FOR THE SECTIONS DONE BY BENEDICT NORTON, PLEASE SEE HIS READ ME FOR THE SAME PROJECT.

 ### Wireframe: